Felipe1995c/READMEpro/README.md

 * The walkthrough video must demonstrate a generated README that matches the user input and has a functioning table of contents.

+that matches the user input and has a functioning table of contents.